 - Eutrophication or undesirable algae (removed)

 - Restrictions on drinking water consumption, or taste and odor (removed)

 - Loss of fish and wildlife habitat

-White Lake was originally listed as an AOC because of venting of a groundwater plume contaminated with an organic solvent from the Occidental Chemical Company site.
+White Lake was originally listed as an AOC because of venting of a groundwater plume contaminated with an organic solvent from the Occidental Chemical Company site, which is reflected in the 1987 remedial action plan document.
 Analysis of recent well monitoring data indicates that the plume of contaminated groundwater moving from the site is being intercepted by the lake-front purgewell network and effectively treated prior to discharge to White Lake.
-Other potential sources of groundwater contamination to White Lake and its tributaries have been identified and remediation efforts are under way.
-Contaminated sediments have been removed at the Tannery site (approximately 85,000 cubic yards) in 2002 and at Oxy Chem / Hooker Chemical (12,000 cubic yards) in 2003.
+Remedial action plans are prepared by MDEQ with assistance from the White Lake public advisory council.
+The PAC has played a significant role in implanting the RAP and developing delisting targets.
+The council is part of the Muskegon Conservation District.

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 - White Lake: On the Path to Delisting (PDF) (2 pp, 1.2 MB) July 2011

 - Habitat Restoration Project Fact Sheet (PDF) (2 pp, 231 K) July 2011

 - White Lake Community Action Plan (PDF) (48 pp, 3.0 MB) 2005